 Today, these precious stones are no longer associated with curious lore or superstition.
 As October's birthstone, these beautiful opal pieces are worn and loved by people everywhere.
 We own some of the most antique opal rings, including black and white opal jewels from the famous Lightning Ridge mines in Australia.
 Because of all the potential colors and patterns, no two precious stones are ever exactly alike.
 They are like small paintings with varying patterns and colors.
 Whether you are looking for a stunning opal ring or a diamond and opal necklace, M.S.
 Rau offers a number of stunning opal pieces.

-So as we close out the month of October, for which opal is the birthstone, it’s time to truly embrace the beauty and uniqueness of this gemstone.
-Shop our jewelry made with fine opals and diamonds through our online selection today.
+So as we close out the month of October, for which opal is the birthstone, it's time to truly embrace the beauty and uniqueness of this gemstone.
+Whether you believe the opal superstition and folklore or not, there's no doubt that October's birthstone makes for a stunning piece of jewelry.
+If you are looking for a guide to opals, M.S.
+Rau offers the perfect resources for you.
+Shop our jewelry selection, including exquisite opal rings for women, on our website.